-During the year ended 31 December 2020, the Company incurred a loss of SR 454 million and has negative operating cashflows of SR 419 million mainly due to decline in its operations and revenue as a result of reduced demand for air travel caused by COVID-19 pandemic ("COVID-19").
-However, due to numerous measures taken by the management and the existing liquidity position of the Company, the management has been able to mitigate the adverse impact of COVID-19 on the Company's liquidity position (refer note 32).
-Moreover, as at 31 December 2020, the Company has ready access to financial resources and signed long-term loan facilities of SR 2,000 million with local commercial banks to meet its working capital requirements (refer note 13).
+During the year ended 31 December 2021, the Company incurred a loss of SR 254 million (2020: SR 454 million) and has negative operating cashflows of SR 10 million (2020: SR 419 million) mainly due to a decline in its operations and revenue as a result of reduced demand for air travel caused by COVID-19 pandemic ("COVID-19").

+However, due to numerous measures taken by the management and the existing liquidity position of the Company, the management has been able to mitigate the adverse impact of COVID-19 on the Company's liquidity position.
+Furthermore, the gradual resumption of flight operations and ease of travel restrictions from the Government also contributed to the recovery in the Company's revenue and its operations during the year ended 31 December 2021 (refer note 31).
+Moreover, as at 31 December 2021, the Company has ready access to financial resources and signed long-term loan facilities of SR 2,000 million with local commercial banks to meet its working capital requirements (refer note 12).